-International transfer credit transcripts may have to be evaluated by an independent academic credential evaluation provider except in the case courses were taken in English.
-See the International Transcripts section of the catalog.
+International transfer credit transcripts may have to be evaluated by an independent academic credential evaluation provider member of the Association of International Credential Evaluators (AICE), or a member of the National Association of Credential Evaluation Services (NACES) for equivalency with graduation from high school and eligibility to enter college or university in the U.S.

+See the International Transcripts section of the catalog for more details.